nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 |:--:|
 |*Figure 10 - Right-Click Help Menu*|

+The following few features can be achieved through right-clicking the Command Line.
+Some features have keyboard shortcuts as well, so do read on to find out more.

 ### Undo/Redo:
-Undo or redo what you have been typing in the command box **BEFORE** it has been executed/entered, allowing you to make any edits as required.
+Undo or redo what you have been typing in the Command Line **BEFORE** it has been executed/entered, allowing you to make any edits as required.
 Refer to **_Figure 10_** above to see the menu.

 Using a Mouse:
-- Right-click on the command box to open the menu containing the `undo` and `redo` buttons
+- Right-click on the Command Line to open the menu containing the `undo` and `redo` buttons
 - Click on the respective buttons to undo/redo what you have typed

 **OR**